mamadcamzis/matrix/README.md

-# matrix
+# Matrix
-This project is about  doing operation on Matrix such Matrix multiplication, inverse of a matrix or adding matrix
+This project is about  doing operation on Matrix such as multiplication of matrix, inverse of a matrix or adding matrix.